The Benefits of Couples Counseling for Long-Term Relationships

 When Should Couples Consider Professional Intervention?

-• Communication breakdowns lasting >30 days
+• Communication breakdowns lasting longer than a month.

-• Recurring arguments about the same issues
+• Recurring arguments about the same issues with little resolution.

 Debunking 3 Common Therapy Myths

-Myth 1: “Counseling Means Our Relationship is Failing”
+Myth 1: “Counseling means our relationship is failing.”

-Myth 2: “All Therapists Use the Same Methods”
+Myth 2: “All therapists use the same methods.”

 Conclusion: The Case for Professional Guidance